 Louis XIV.
 This munificent prince encouraged learning with that splendid liberality which distinguished all his actions.
-For the purpose of promoting botany, and enriching the royal garden, the illustrious Tournefort was fent to the Levant, and the accurate and indefatigable Plumier made three voyages to America, and died as he was about undertaking a fourth.
-An Academy of Sciences was instituted at Paris in 1666, and another some years after at Montpellier, very fimilar to the Royal Society of London, with which the greatest men in Europe have always been proud to timely death, and the inble besisones de land were at this time overflowing with riches from the most distant parts of the globe.
+For the purpose of promoting botany, and enriching the royal garden, the illustrious Tournesort was sent to the Levant, and the accurate and indefatigable Plumier made three voyages to America, and died as he was about undertaking a fourth.
+An Academy of Sciences was instituted at Paris in 1666, and another some years after at Montpellier, very similar to the Royal Society of London, with which the greatest men in Europe have always been proud to be associated.

-Many similar institutions were set on foot throughout Europe, as the Imperial Academy Naturæ Curioforum, begun in 1652.
-A number of botanic gardens were also established in Germany; but Linnæus has truly observed that they have never been rich in exotic plants, on account of the small intercourse of that country with the Indies; whereas the gardens of Hol-Louis
+Many similar institutions were set on foot throughout Europe, as the Imperial Academy Naturæ Curiosorum, begun in 1652.
+A number of botanic gardens were also established in Germany; but Linnæus has truly observed that they have never been rich in exotic plants, on account of the small intercourse of that country with the Indies; whereas the gardens of Holland were at this time overflowing with riches from the most distant parts of the globe.

-The Amsterdam garden under the care of the Commelins was now one of the sirst in Europe, and that of Leyden was rendered celebrated by the catalogue published by Herman.
+The Amsterdam garden under the care of the Commelins was now one of the first in Europe, and that of Leyden was rendered celebrated by the catalogue published by Herman.
 Holland had moreover the glory of producing at this time that most sumptuous and excellent work, the Hortus Malabaricus; by which a new world was in a manner laid open to the botanists of Europe, and from which they learned with surprise, that the knowledge of plants had made almost as much progress in the remote regions of Asia, as in their own part of the world.

 But the study of nature was no where making such an uniformly steady progress as in Sweden.
 At Upsal, under the auspices of the great Rudbeck, was laid the foundation of what Mr. Stillingsleet has justly called an unrivalled school of natural history, and which was destined afterwards to give laws to the rest of the world.
-Rarely has
+Rarely has fuch a variety of profound and extenfive learning been united as in Rudbeck.